-They Killed a King Sam Moore
+They Killed a King by Sam Moore

 A Tribute song to Martin Luther King Jr.